In case you’re planning a Monsoon vacation, Gujarat is the perfect location. It feels about 25 degrees Celsius in Gujarat during the monsoon season.

-Below you can find the brief information of monsoon places to visit.
+Below you can find brief information on monsoon places to visit.
 Explore the places and enjoy your day with the nearest one.

 Note: No direct conveyance available from Surat.
 Planning a road trip or taking a bus of Gujarat State Transport is preferred.